-- Avoid only including generic statements, such as that your organisation is an equal opportunities employer - we are interested in this project specifically, not your broader work - Your project might not be able to engage significantly but at least show us you have analysed and understood the context e.g. if you are working in a patriarchal context
+- Avoid only including generic statements, such as that your organisation is an equal opportunities employer - we are interested in this project specifically, not your broader work - Demonstrate you have analysed and understand the context.

 Exploring gender dimensions

 - Speak with people living in communities where project implemented - Focus groups and interviews - If you aren't working directly with communities who are your stakeholders?
 Who will be benefiting from the project?
 Will proposed policy impact men and women differently?